Sprague Electric: Closing of the North Adams facility and its future

 In the 1980s, Sprague Electric was a division of Penn Central.
 In 1981, John L. Sprague, the younger son of Robert C. Sprague, was named chief executive.
 John Sprague tried to bring the employees and management closer together.
 The Sprague Log increased its frequency of publication, and again emphasized the need to work together.
 During his leadership, sales of Sprague Electric products still grew steadily but not the company's profits.
 Capacitor products from overseas as well as other electrical and electronic components were cutting into sales from US manufacturers.

-Also by the 1980s, many electronic assembly plants were overseas, and there was more inclination to buy local or from areas closer to assembly.
-This was an area Sprague Electric could not compete.
+By the 1980s, many electronic assembly plants were overseas, and there was more inclination to buy local or from areas closer to assembly.
+This was an area in which Sprague Electric could not compete.
 Even though sales of Sprague products reached $500 million in the mid-1980s, the Sprague division continued to reorganize.
 In 1985, it was announced that the Sprague division headquarters would move to Lexington, Massachusetts, and the North Adams plant would close down.

-As a company Penn Central focused on profits; it viewed Sprague Electric performance as unsatisfactory, and gradually closed or sold off operations.
+As a company, Penn Central focused on profits.
+It viewed Sprague Electric performance as unsatisfactory, and gradually closed or sold off operations.
 Sprague was spun off from Penn Central in 1987 under the holding company Sprague Technologies.
 In 1990, Sprague sold its semiconductor unit to Sanken Electric of Japan.
 Many of the capacitor products were sold in 1993 to Vishay, a leading manufacturer of components used in electronics for industrial and military/space applications.

 After Sprague Electric's permanent closing in North Adams, the population of North Adams dropped by 4,000 and the unemployment climbed to 14%.
 The biggest employer was gone and the site was rusting and decaying.
-Removal and cleanup of the industrial waste, including carcinogenic polychlorinated biphenyls (PCBs) were also lingering problems.
+Removal and cleanup of the industrial waste, including carcinogenic polychlorinated biphenyls (PCBs) were lingering problems.
 In 1996, 17 homes were demolished on Alton Place, Avon and West Main Streets in the Braytonville area due to the vaporizing of a toxic trichloroethylene (TCE) plume of groundwater seeping west from the Brown Street site.